Gargi-2009/WaterQualityPrediction_AICTE/README.md

 ## **Project Overview**
 Access to clean water is a global priority.
 Accurate and timely prediction of key water quality indicators can help protect communities and ecosystems by enabling quick action.

 In this project, I:
--Collected and preprocessed real-world water quality datasets.
+- Collected and preprocessed real-world water quality datasets
--Built a multi-target regression pipeline using MultiOutputRegressor with RandomForestRegressor.
+- Built a multi-target regression pipeline using MultiOutputRegressor with RandomForestRegressor
--Evaluated model performance using relevant regression metrics.
+- Evaluated model performance using relevant regression metrics
--Added a classification feature to label water samples as Safe or Unsafe based on threshold criteria.
+- Added a classification feature to label water samples as Safe or Unsafe based on threshold criteria
--Enhanced visualization by adding a Safe/Unsafe column with green and red color codes.
+- Enhanced visualization by adding a Safe/Unsafe column with green and red color codes
--Created a pie chart to visualize proportions of safe vs unsafe water samples.
+- Created a pie chart to visualize proportions of safe vs unsafe water samples
--Designed a bar chart to compare the counts of safe and unsafe samples.
+- Designed a bar chart to compare the counts of safe and unsafe samples

 ---

 ## **Technologies Used**
--Python 3.12
+- Python 3.12
--Pandas, NumPy (data handling)
+- Pandas, NumPy (data handling)
--Scikit-learn (model building & evaluation) -Matplotlib, Seaborn (visualization)
+- Scikit-learn (model building & evaluation)
+- Matplotlib, Seaborn (visualization)
--Jupyter Notebook (experimentation and documentation)
+- Jupyter Notebook (experimentation and documentation)

 ---